Skip to content

 9. Old

-As we age, kidney function often becomes less efficient.
-Kidney tissue can wear down over the years and this can lead to chronic kidney failure, which is quite common in older cats.
+With increasing age, the function of the kidneys often becomes less efficient.
+The kidney tissue can wear out over the years and this can lead to chronic renal failure, which is quite common in older cats.

 10. Autoimmune diseases

-Some diseases cause the body's immune system to mistakenly attack its own tissues, including kidney tissue.
+Some diseases mean that the body's immune system incorrectly attacked its own tissue, including kidney tissue.
 This can lead to kidney damage and inflammation.

 11. trauma

-Direct injury to the kidneys, such as from accidents or falls, can also lead to kidney damage.
+Direct injuries to the kidneys, for example due to accidents or falls, can also lead to kidney damage.

 12. Medication